darryllittman/Pixlgram/docs/redux-structure.md

-Photo API Request Actions:
+## Photo API Request Actions:

-fetchAllUserPhotos
+- fetchAllUserPhotos
   - invoked from UserPage OR OtherUserPage on componentDidMount
   - GET /api/users/:user.id/photos is called
   - receiveAllUserPhotos is set as the success callback

-fetchSinglePhoto
+- fetchSinglePhoto
   - invoked from any single photo (ie UserPage OR OtherUserPage OR PhotoFeed) onClick
   - GET /api/photos/:photo.id
   - receiveSinglePhoto is set as the success callback

-addPhoto
+- addPhoto
   - invoked from Navbar onClick
   - POST /api/users/:currentUser.id/photos
   - receiveNewPhoto is set as the callback

-destroyPhoto
+- destroyPhoto
   - invoked from any of currentUser's photos view page onClick
   - Post /api/photos/:photo.id
   - removePhoto is set as the success callback

-Photo API Response Actions
+## Photo API Response Actions:

-receiveAllUserPhotos
+- receiveAllUserPhotos
   - invoked from an API callback
   - UsersReducer updates currentUser.photos and users.photos in the application's state
   - PhotosReducer updates allPhotos in the application's state

-receiveSinglePhoto
+- receiveSinglePhoto
   - invoked from an API callback
   - UsersReducer updates currentUser.photos and users.photos in the application's state
   - PhotosReducer updates allPhotos in the application's state

-receiveNewPhoto
+- receiveNewPhoto
   - invoked from an API callback
   - UsersReducer updates currentUser.photos in the application's state
   - PhotosReducer updates allPhotos in the application's state

-removePhoto
+- removePhoto
   - invoked from an API callback
   - UsersReducer updates currentUser.photos in the application's state
   - PhotosReducer updates allPhotos in the application's state

-Follow API Request Actions
+## Follow API Request Actions:

-newFollow
+- newFollow
   - invoked from Follow button onClick
   - POST /api/users/:currentUser.id/following is called
   - addFollow is set as the success callback

-unFollow
+- unFollow
   - invoked from Follow button onClick
   - DELETE /api/users/:currentUser.id/following is called
   - removeFollower is set as the success callback

-Follow API Response Actions
+## Follow API Response Actions:

-addFollow
+- addFollow
   - invoked from an API callback
   - UsersReducer updates currentUser.following in the application's state
   - UsersReducer updates users[follower_id].followers in the application's state

-removeFollow
+- removeFollow
   - invoked from an API callback
   - UsersReducer updates currentUser.following in the application's state
   - UsersReducer updates users[follower_id].followers in the application's state

-Like API Request Actions
+## Like API Request Actions:

-likePhoto
+- likePhoto
   - invoked from photo's like button onClick
   - POST /api/photos/:photo.id/likes
   - addLike is set as the success callback

-unlikePhoto
+- unlikePhoto
   - invoked from photo's like button onClick
   - DELETE /api/photos/:photo.id/likes/currentUser.id
   - removeLike is set as the success callback

-Like API Response Actions
+## Like API Response Actions:

-addLike
+- addLike
   - invoked from an API callback
   - LikesReducer adds currentUser to allPhotos.likes in the application's state

-removeLike
+- removeLike
   - invoked from an API callback
   - LikesReducer deletes currentUser from allPhotos.likes in the application's state

-Comment API Request Actions
+## Comment API Request Actions:

-addComment
+- addComment
   - invoked from photo's comment input onEnter
   - POST /api/photos/:photo.id/comments
   - receiveComment is set as the success callback

-removeComment
+- removeComment
   - invoked from photo's comment "x" onClick
   - DELETE /api/photos/:photo.id/comments/:comment.id
   - destroyComment is set as the success callback

-Like API Response Actions
+## Like API Response Actions

 receiveComment
 - invoked from an API callback